-Repetitive Strain Injuries occur from repeated physical movements are prolonged over a long period, ultimately causing damage to tendons, nerves, muscles, and other soft body tissues.
+Repetitive Strain Injuries occur when repeated physical movements are prolonged over a long period, ultimately causing damage to tendons, nerves, muscles, and other soft body tissues.
 Occupations ranging from musicians to hairdressers can have characteristic RSIs that can result from the repetitive nature of the tasks they perform.
 As more work, education and recreation involves computers, laptops tablets and mobile phones, there has been an epidemic of injuries of the hands, arms, shoulders, backs and neck's.
 Thousands of repeated keystrokes and long periods of clutching and dragging with the mouse can accumulate damage to the body, especially if we adopt a poor posture which can place unnecessary stress on the tendons and nerves in the hand, wrist, arms, and even the shoulders and neck.
 The amount of time we spend in one position, lack of adequate rest and breaks will invariably result in injury.